 You can discuss the best ways to prevent a urinary tract infection and get advice about when to use an antibiotic if you get one.

-A typical premarital exam usually includes a brief health history and a complete physical exam.
+A typical premarital consultations usually includes a brief health history and a complete physical exam.

-A premarital exam is a great way to ask any questions you have and to establish a relationship with your provider.
-You can see an OB/GYN, nurse practitioner, or certified nurse midwife for your exam.
+A premarital consultation is a great way to ask any questions you have and to establish a relationship with your provider.
+You can see an OB/GYN, nurse practitioner, or certified nurse midwife for your consultation.
 The appointment usually occurs two or three months before your wedding date, but should happen at least one month in advance of your big day.

 One of the most important things is to make sure you feel comfortable with your provider and reduce your concerns so you can focus on starting your new life with your spouse.